Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 You all saw, maybe you all saw the whole meeting between Trump and Putin.

+Trump is Putin's bitch.
 He sat down and spoke before our president.
-I'm sorry.

 I don't know.
-Trump has levied much tougher sanctions sanctions on Vladimir Putin than Barack Obama or Joe Biden.
+Trump has levied much tougher sanctions on Vladimir Putin than Barack Obama or Joe Biden.

 That's kind of strange.
-That's so strange.
+No, he is not.

 He didn't.
 And he didn't lift sanctions.